Dinesh0401/fusionflow/AI-ETL/naeop-platform/README.md

 - Modular architecture for easy extension and maintenance.
 - Support for various data sources and targets.
 - DAG construction, execution, and lightweight scheduling.
-- Monitoring and alerting mechanisms for pipeline health.
+- Structured telemetry collection with CSV-backed history.
+- Failure risk prediction model integration (Phase-2A) with alerting hooks.
 - Example pipelines to demonstrate usage.

 ## Project Structure